 Learning Disabilities & Autism

-People with learning disabilities may have additional needs, and there is a strong link with associated autistic spectrum, personality disorders, mental health conditions, forensic support and complex neurodevelopmental conditions.
+We support people with learning disabilities and associated support needs related to the autistic spectrum, personality disorders, mental health conditions, forensic support and complex neurodevelopmental conditions, or a physical disability.

 Our bespoke service is aimed at offering the right level of support to meet each person’s needs, helping them to lead as much of an independent life as is possible and to feel happy, safe and empowered.

 For each person, we complete a thorough assessment of needs, and develop a personalised care package which focuses on supporting them to achieve their individual goals and lead their best life.

 The care package, subject to funding, includes therapeutic sessions designed to address cognitive, behavioural and functional skills; provide guided leisure and social time, and community access; as well as behavioural support and vocational training.

 Our care team hold regular review meetings to which family, the referring funding authority, and other involved parties are invited to discuss an individual’s progress and agree next steps.
 Where appropriate, support will involve obtaining external voluntary or subsidised employment, appropriate training work-based or otherwise, as well as offering support to access formal and informal education opportunities.
 We continue to actively work on an individual’s goals identified in the assessment.